GraphChi/graphchi-cpp/README.md

 ## Getting Started

-Best way to get started is to start from the ExampleApps page.
+Best way to get started is to start from the https://github.com/GraphChi/graphchi-cpp/wiki/Example-Apps page.
 Prior to that, you need to download the source code (no configuration or installation is required).